miscord/miscord/README.md

 Create new Discord application [here](https://discordapp.com/developers/applications/me)

-Click "new app", choose a name for your bot, confirm by clicking "create app"
+Click "new app", choose a name for your application, confirm by clicking "create app"

+Add "bot user" to your application

 Open "OAuth URL Generator", choose scope "bot" and copy link to your browser